 Supplemental insurance can be extremely helpful if you have Original Medicare, which is Part A and Part B. But that’s something you should look at for your individual needs.

 As for Medicaid, it’s very comprehensive, so additional insurance is probably not necessary.
-Plus, if you qualify for Medicaid, it might be hard to add on more health insurance from a cost perspective.
+Plus, if you qualify for Medicaid, adding more health insurance from a cost perspective might be hard.

 How to Find the Right Plan Between Medicare vs. Medicaid

 If you’re having trouble figuring out if you qualify for Medicare or Medicaid — or if you qualify for both but are not sure which would benefit you more — you can get free, no-obligation assistance from a licensed agent.